DolphyWind/Electra-Lang/README.md

 ## Building on Unix-Like Operating Systems

-If you are on a Unix-Like operating system such as Linux, MacOS, BSD etc. To build electra from source, use the commands down below.
+If you are on a Unix-Like operating system such as Linux, MacOS, BSD etc. To build electra from source, first, install git, cmake and make using your package manager.
+Then type these commands in a terminal

 ```bash
 # Clone the repository and cd into it